-DEPARTMENT RECORD OF EXECUTIVE DECISION
+RECORD OF EXECUTIVE DECISION

-KEOOK DOI EXECUTIVE DECICION

 TITLE:-

 REFERENCE NO:-

 SUMMARY:- [Include all appropriate considerations to the decision]

 OPTIONS CONSIDERED:-

 [Including any rejected]

 ANY CONFLICT OF INTEREST DECLARED BY AN EXECUTIVE MEMBER CONSULTED by the officer in making the decision.

 ANY DISPENSATION GRANTED TO THE EXECUTIVE MEMBER CONSULTED BY THE CHIEF EXECUTIVE.

 RECOMMENDATIONS:-

 BACKGROUND PAPERS/ CABINET OR COMMITTEE REPORT:-

-I agree/do not agree to the reco (delete as appropriate) mmendation [as amended]
+I agree/do not agree to the recommendation [as amended] (delete as appropriate)

 Signature:

 Title:

 Date: